Cinnamon: 8 Health Benefits, Uses, Nutrition, Risks

 5. Cinnamon Powder

-Cinnamon and honey, when taken together, give relief from conditions like flu and cold or even intestinal spasms.
+Taking cinnamon and honey together can provide relief from conditions like the flu, cold, and even intestinal spasms.

 Nutrition

-• Macro and micro nutrients such as vitamin A and C, carbohydrate, calcium, and more.
+• Macro and micro-nutrients such as vitamin A, vitamin C, carbohydrates, calcium, and more.

 • Anti-inflammatory elements.